BH946/spring-second-roadmap/TEST.md

 ## Overview

-In this lab you will build a Docker container image from provided code and a Dockerfile using Cloud Build.
-You will then upload the container to the Container Registry.
+In this lab, you use the Google Cloud Console to build GKE clusters and deploy a sample Pod.

 ## Objectives

 In this lab, you learn how to perform the following tasks:

-- Use Cloud Build to build and push containers
+- Use the Google Cloud Console to build and manipulate GKE clusters
+- Use the Google Cloud Console to deploy a Pod
-- Use Container Registry to store and deploy containers
+- Use the Google Cloud Console to examine the cluster and Pods

 ## Lab setup

-### Access the lab

 For each lab, you get a new Google Cloud project and set of resources for a fixed time at no cost.